 *In the event that you are unable to complete the course, you should contact Dean Dee West at firstname.lastname@example.org.

-Instructions for completing this training will be sent to student’s Hiram email in August.
+Instructions for completing this training will be sent to student’s Hiram email prior to arrival.
 The course should be completed before arriving to campus.

 Course 1: Sexual Violence Prevention for Undergraduate Students (Full 78 min.) – Required for all students